 There are many specialty chemical products available today to treat a wide range of water problems while reducing chemical usage and maintenance time.
-If you are using SoftSwim in your pool you should use the specialty products listed in that section- as not all of the specialty chemicals listed below may be compatible with your program.
+Some of these products are to be used as-needed to treat specific water problems while others are recommended as part of your routine start-up or weekly maintenance program.